Recession proof business: Tips to prepare and build a resilient company

 6. Access to debt and finance (recession proofing)

-Business loans are typically secured by assets such as machinery, inventory or accounts receivable.
-All of these things tend to lose value when a recession sets in, which means things can get complicated with your bank.
+Business loans are usually secured by assets such as machinery, inventory, or accounts receivable.
+These assets often lose value during a recession, which can affect your borrowing options.

 "You may no longer have enough security against your existing loans," explains Koziel.
 "And your scope for new lending will shrink or disappear altogether."